 Can We Coexist With Wildfire?
 A The Dyrt PRO Member Made a Film About It (and His Answer Is YES!)

-Trip Jennings — producer, adventurer and director of the documentary — spent five years chasing wildfires, scientists and Native American fire experts around the U.S. while using The Dyrt PRO to find campsites.
+Trip Jennings — producer, adventurer and — spent five years chasing wildfires, scientists and Native American experts around the U.S. while using The Dyrt PRO to find campsites.
 In his film, Jennings delves into the history of wildfire, analyzes present challenges and failures, and offers a new optimistic perspective on how we can coexist with such a powerful element.
 We interviewed him to learn more about his findings and to hear how The Dyrt was a key resource for his filmmaking process.

 Interview: